Yisusdev2005/Installation-of-Vosk-speech-recognition-model-in-kdenlive-Any-Language-/README.md

 > chmod +x kdenlive_venv.sh

-- Finally, we just go to the dkenlive .desktop file, i.e., the executable, open it with nano or whatever text editor we have installed, find the exec line, and replace it with the .sh file we just created:
+- Finally, we just go to the dkenlive `.desktop` file or executable file, open it with nano or whatever text editor you have installed, find the `Exec` line, and replace it with the `.sh` file we just created on nano:

   > Exec=full/path/to/script/kdenlive_venv.sh %U

+And that's it!
+Kdenlive is now ready to automatically subtitle your audio tracks :)